clairemerot/physalia_adaptation_course/05_day5/readme.md

 ```
 (q to exit from less)

-If you remember our outliers files they were not formatted as such...
+If you remember our outliers files, they were not formatted as such...
 Because we do not cover all the genome, we will look for genes in a window of X kb around the SNP position.
-The size of this window should ideally be adjust depending on LD decay in your organism (which can be assessed by plotting LD against distance with the output of plink that we found yesterday...
-For today we will choos 10 kb but if you are curious you can explore different size.
+The size of this window should ideally be adjusted depending on LD decay in your organism (which can be assessed by plotting LD against distance with the output of plink that we found yesterday...).
+For today we will choose 10 kb but if you are curious you can explore different sizes.
 To prepare the files, we will use R.

 ### In R (in a R terminal on the server)